hj-johannes-lee/intel-resource-drivers-for-kubernetes/DEV.md

 $ make test-containerized
 ```

-If you need to see the coverage report - coverage file was created, just run Make target for needed
+Tests provide coverage data.
+If you need to see the coverage report, just run Make target for needed
 coverage target, e.g.

 ```